Aruba launches new global cloud data centre with Cogent

 This new activation marks the next step in the expansion of the Aruba Data Center network, which already has two new Data Centers arriving within the Global Cloud Data Center technological campus area.

 This growth will enable Aruba to provide quality service to customers, whether they are national or international, the company states.
-Aruba was founded in 1994 and offers solutions for data centres, web hosting, email, certified email (PEC) and domain registration services.
+Aruba was founded in 1994 and offers solutions for data centers, web hosting, email, certified email (PEC) and domain registration services.

 Aruba manages 2.7 million domains, 8.6 million email accounts, 6.7 million certified email (PEC) accounts, 130,000 physical and virtual servers and a total of around 5.4 million customers.